 Today, at the age of 97, Ben is a great believer in giving back.
 He remembers the financial struggles his family faced and does everything he can to ensure that others don’t have to experience similar challenges.
 “I knew there were a lot of poor Jewish people and they needed help.
 I knew that because I lived through this.
 I didn’t have half a dollar for Hebrew school or a dollar for the dentist,” he says.

 While Ben has many philanthropic interests, he is particularly passionate about JCFS Chicago’s HIAS Immigration & Citizenship.
 HIAS supported his father when he first came to America, and Ben believes deeply that all immigrants deserve stability, safety and self-sufficiency.
-It is not just through giving that the Arkes family embodies this belief: Ben’s son, Michael, and his wife, Helen are active within HIAS’ Chicago Jews for Refugees Coalition, and his grandson, Daniel, has interned at four immigrant service organizations including HIAS and is now pursuing a career in immigration law.
+It is not just through giving that the Arkes family embodies this belief: Ben’s son, Michael, and his wife, Helen are active within HIAS’ Chicago Jewish Coalition for Refugees, and his grandson, Daniel, has interned at four immigrant service organizations including HIAS and is now pursuing a career in immigration law.

 JCFS Chicago and HIAS Immigration & Citizenship are grateful to Ben and the Arkes family for their generous support.